Enterprise security and governance for Azure Machine Learning

 |Resource group that contains the workspace||Contributor|

 The system-assigned managed identity is used for internal service-to-service authentication between Azure Machine Learning and other Azure resources.
-The identity token is not accessible to users and cannot be used by them to gain access to these resources.
+The identity token isn't accessible to users and they can't use it to gain access to these resources.
 Users can only access the resources through Azure Machine Learning control and data plane APIs, if they have sufficient RBAC permissions.

 We don't recommend that admins revoke the access of the managed identity to the resources mentioned in the preceding table.
 You can restore access by using the resync keys operation.

 If your Azure Machine Learning workspaces has compute targets (compute cluster, compute instance, Azure Kubernetes Service, etc.) that were created before May 14th, 2021, you may also have an additional Azure Active Directory account.
 The account name starts with

 Microsoft-AzureML-Support-App- and has contributor-level access to your subscription for every workspace region.

 If your workspace does not have an Azure Kubernetes Service (AKS) attached, you can safely delete this Azure AD account.